aacgood/MISP-Integrations/README.md

 ### misp2cs.py

-This script queries MISP for events with a particular tag, extracts supported attribute types and uploads them as indicators via the QueryAPI
+This script queries MISP for events with a particular tag, extracts supported attribute types and uploads them as indicators via the CrowdStrike QueryAPI.

 #### Supported MISP Attributes